Transfer Music Students

 Many current students and alumni of the NSU music department began their studies at community colleges.
 The faculty and staff of our department strive to make the transition from a 2-year program to a bachelor's degree in music seamless and straightforward.

-NSU offers the Bachelor of Music Education degree, as well as the professional degrees Bachelor of Arts in Music in Performance and Jazz Studies.
+NSU offers the Bachelor of Music Education degree, as well as the professional degrees Bachelor of Arts in Music in Performance and Jazz Studies & Commercial Music.
 It also offers the liberal arts degrees Bachelor of Arts in Musical Arts and Musical Business.
 More information on specific degree plans can be found under the Degree Programs tab on the left.

 Numerous music scholarships are available for transfer students, including scholarships from the band, jazz, vocal, and keyboard areas.
 Scholarships are based on the results of the entrance audition.
 For more information on music scholarships, contact the area coordinator for your voice or instrument.